pivotal/docs-tap/getting-started/consume-services.md

       --resource-api-version rabbitmq.com/v1beta1
     ```

-In the next section you will see how to inspect the claim and to then use it to bind to application workloads.
+The next section shows how to inspect the claim and to use it to bind to application workloads.

 ## <a id="stk-bind"></a> Bind an application workload to the service instance